devopsdays/devopsdays-theme/exampleSite/utilities/README.md

 All logos will be resized at release time, to 200px wide.
 Versions for high-density display (ex.
 Retina) will also be created.
 It is recommended that you do not use a sponsor logo that is smaller than 200px wide to keep from quality degradation at resize time.

-Use [contrib/resize_sponsor_logo.sh](resize_sponsor_logo.sh) to convert a logo centered into the right dimensions. *Note - this script is no longer needed in the new theme*

 ## Team members

 See the example team members listed in the generated data file.
 You can now add additional fields for each team member, as well as a photo.
 The photo must be in JPG format, and should be 300px x 300px.
 These images are located in the `static/events/YYYY-CITY/organizers` directory.